 Which base materials are used?

-What plating options are offered?
+What plating options for fine wires are offered?

 What industries use Luma’s fine wires?